-Ihave always maintained a lively, community and education practice alongside developing my own studio work and have over 30 years’ experience of initiating art projects with children and vulnerable adults in schools and in the community.
-I am passionate about collaborating with learners, carers and teachers to use art as a creative learning tool across the curriculum to develop exciting new approaches to learning.
+I have always maintained a lively, community and education practice alongside developing my own studio work and have over 30 years’ experience of working with people of all ages and diverse abilities in the community.
+I am passionate about collaborating with learners, carers and teachers to use art as a creative learning tool across the curriculum to develop exciting new approaches to learning and the environment.

 As a Welsh learner, I am able to work through the medium of English and Welsh.

 If you have any questions or would like to know more about how I could work with your school or community group, please email me.